diagrams/diagrams-doc/doc/manual.rst

-For line widths that scale along with a diagram, use `local`; in this case line widths will be scaled in proportion to the geometeric average of the scaling transformatins applied to the diagram.
+For line widths that scale along with a diagram, use `local`; in this case line widths will be scaled in proportion to the geometeric average of the scaling transformations applied to the diagram.

 The `LineWidth` attribute is used to alter the *width* with which paths are stroked.
 The most general functions that can be used to set